jpratt2/CucumberTemplateJava/README.md

      I click main button

 # Predefined Statements
 There are 2 categories of statements.
 When statements are for setting up the test.
 Then statements are for assertions.
-(However, this is for readability only.
-Cucumber doesn't distinguish between any the key words.)
+(However, this is for readability only; Cucumber doesn't distinguish between them.)

 When statements